Dart-Code/Dart-Code/CONTRIBUTING.md

 ## LSP and DAP

-At the time of writing, the Dart/Flutter extensions are migrating from using VS Code APIs directly for language integration to a [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) implementation [in the Dart analysis server](https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server/tool/lsp_spec/README.md) and also from a Dart-Code shipped [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) implementation to one shipped in the [Dart](https://github.com/dart-lang/sdk/blob/master/pkg/dds/tool/dap/README.md)/[Flutter](https://github.com/flutter/flutter/blob/master/packages/flutter_tools/lib/src/debug_adapters/README.md) SDKs.
+At the time of writing, the Dart/Flutter extensions are migrating from using VS Code APIs directly for language integration to a [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) implementation [in the Dart analysis server](https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server/tool/lsp_spec/README.md) and also from a Dart Code shipped [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) implementation to one shipped in the [Dart](https://github.com/dart-lang/sdk/blob/master/pkg/dds/tool/dap/README.md)/[Flutter](https://github.com/flutter/flutter/blob/master/packages/flutter_tools/lib/src/debug_adapters/README.md) SDKs.

 This means there may be two implementations (one here, one in the SDK) of some functionality.
-The Dart-Code implementations remain available for older SDKs but generally new work should be done in just the SDK LSP/DAP servers (except where the protocols do not support the required functionality).
+The Dart Code implementations remain available for older SDKs but generally new work should be done in just the SDK LSP/DAP servers (except where the protocols do not support the required functionality).

 ## Project Structure